-Cell phone taken, ISS is mandatory the following day, and parents must Meet with administration to discuss the problem prior to getting phone back.
+- Second Offense Cell phone taken and parents must come to retrieve their student's phone.
+45-minute detention will be assigned. - Third Offense Cell phone taken, ISS is mandatory the following day, and parents must meet with administration to discuss the problem prior to getting phone back.

-CHAIN OF COMMAND
+CHAIN OF COMMAND - For Parent Questions

-Chain of Command for Parent Questions